+'''

+.environments[].extras

+Required No

+Default {}

 User defined attributes of the environment.
-This will be accessible through the extras attribute of the current\environ.
+These are accessible through the extras attribute of the

-'''
+current_environ and can also be selected through the extended syntax of valid_prog_environs.
+The

+attributes of this object must be alphanumeric strings starting with a non-digit character and their values can be

+of any type.

+New in version 3.9.1.

 .environments[].cc

 Required No

 Default "cc"

 The C compiler to be used with this environment.

 .environments[].cxx

 Required No

 Default "CC"

 The C++ compiler to be used with this environment.

 .environments[].ftn

 Required No

 Default "ftn"

 The Fortran compiler to be used with this environment.

 .environments[].cppflags

 Required No

 Default []

 A list of C preprocessor flags to be used with this environment by default.

 .environments[].cflags

 Required No

 Default []

 A list of C flags to be used with this environment by default.

 .environments[].cxxflags

 Required No

 Default []

 A list of C++ flags to be used with this environment by default.

 .environments[].fflags

 Required No

 Default []

+'''

 A list of Fortran flags to be used with this environment by default.

+'''

 .environments[].ldflags

-Required No

-Default []

 '''